bitcoin/bitcoin/doc/README_osx.txt

 Deterministic OSX Dmg Notes.

-Working OSX DMG's are created in Linux by combining a recent clang, the Apple's binutils (ld, ar, etc), and DMG authoring tools.
+Working OSX DMGs are created in Linux by combining a recent clang, the Apple's binutils (ld, ar, etc), and DMG authoring tools.

 Apple uses clang extensively for development and has upstreamed the necessary